DyanGalih/laravel-member/README.md

-# Laravel-User
+# Laravel-Member

 this package is the core of member management based on laravel.

-This package required webappid/laravel-user.
+This package required `webappid/laravel-user` and `webappid/content`.

 #### Step by step to use :